 If you want to delete collection1, you can do so after you've created at least one other standard collection, as there must always be at least one collection (not including the LucidWorksLogs collection).

 A collection that has been customized can also be used as the basis for future collections; see the section on Collection Templates for more information.

 You can configure the following items for each collection individually:

 - Solr Admin

 After you have created additional collections, you should pay special attention to the collection name you are working with so you edit the proper configuration files or make the correct API calls.
-This is particularly true when using the REST API or several of the advanced configuration options discussed later in this Guide, but it also applies to the various screens of the Administration User Interface (Admin UI).
+This is particularly true when using the REST API or several of the advanced configuration options discussed later in this Guide, but it also applies to the various screens of the Admin UI.
 Modifying the wrong collection out of context may have unexpected consequences including poorly indexed content or an inconsistent search experience for users.

-The following items are system-wide and can only be configured for the entire LucidWorks Enterprise installation:
+The following items are system-wide and can only be configured for the entire LucidWorks Search installation or instance:

 - Collection definition